What is The Cereal Aisle?

 Leandra Medine Cohen!
 I’m 35, have twin daughters, and am still married to the person I wed when I was 23.

 I founded and led an influential media company called Man Repeller, which started in 2010.
 It ran for ten years and was originally a personal style-focused fashion blog about trends that women love and men hate.
-By the time of its closure in 2020, the brand had become an essential cultural anchor for many millennial women.
+By the time of its closure in 2020, it had become an essential daily read and cultural anchor for many millennial women.

 I have always been interested in fashion, clothes, and in particular, style.
-The ways we use our outward appearances to project personality, protect ourselves, understand our characters, change, emphasize or celebrate ourselves or simply to ask questions.
+The ways we use our outward appearances to project or protect or better understand what takes place inwards.

-Most distinctly, I am interested in the ways we can use clothes to confront, explore and transform different parts of ourselves, to embrace the spiritual qualities that can underpin the act of dressing oneself and to unleash the joy that can be found in it.
-This basic sentiment underpins so much of what you’ll find here, but never as literally as you may think.
+Most distinctly, I am interested in the ways we can use clothes to confront, explore and transform different parts of ourselves, to embrace the spiritual qualities that underpin the act of dressing oneself and to uncover the joy that can be found in it.
+This basic sentiment motivates so much of what you’ll find here, but never as literally as you may think.

 Welcome!